typelevel/Laika/docs/extending-laika/directive.md

 The order of attributes does not matter, it does not need to match the order you declared them in (that's why they have names after all).

+The syntax for attributes is HOCON and it supports the full spec except for file includes.

 Markup example:

     @:name { myAttr=value }